Phonak vs. ReSound

 ReSound and Phonak are both leaders in wireless connectivity.
 ReSound was the first company to use the 2.4 GHz wireless platform and was first out of the gate with “Made for iPhone” direct streaming.
 The company also offers a flexible and cost-effective remote microphone called the Multi Mic, which connects to your hearing aid for better hearing in very noisy environments.

-Phonak was the first to stream directly to Android devices and their wireless microphone system, the Roger, is the recognized leader for functionality in adverse listening settings.
+Phonak was the first to stream directly to Android devices, and their wireless microphone system, the Roger, is the recognized leader for functionality in adverse listening settings.
 However, it’s much more expensive than the Multi Mic.

 Both providers offer solutions for those with cochlear implants.
 ReSound has wireless accessories that are compatible with Cochlear brand cochlear implants or BAHA bone-anchored devices.
-“Bimodal” users with one hearing aid and one cochlear implant can synch their ReSound hearing and Nucleus seven implant processor to the same iPhone.
-Phonak has a similar partnership with Advanced Bionics cochlear implants, so the choice comes down to your brand of cochlear implants.
+“Bimodal” users with one hearing aid and one cochlear implant can sync their ReSound hearing and Nucleus seven implant processor to the same iPhone.
+Phonak has a similar partnership with Advanced Bionics cochlear implants,2 so the choice comes down to your brand of cochlear implants.

 Smartphone Apps